VANKYO Leisure 470 Projector Review

 N/A

 The VANKYO Leisure 470 has very simple optics.
-There's a basic manual zoom and manual focus ring, with a fixed 16:9 lens and no keystone correction or lens shift of any kind.
+There's a basic manual zoom and manual focus ring, with a fixed 16:9 lens and no keystone correction or lens shift.
 That means you really have to line the projector up with the center of the screen and move the whole unit forward or backward to resize the image.
 Once you've found the right spot, it's easy enough to dial in focus, but small adjustments to image size or height require physically repositioning the projector every time.

 7.0